MiSo1289/glpp/README.md

 # glpp

-OpenGL C++ wrapper
+C++ wrapper library for OpenGL and GLFW, with ImGui integration support.

 ## Dependencies

+The Conan and Vcpkg package managers are supported for installing dependencies.

+### Using Conan

+Simply create the project in your cache, conan will take care of the rest.

+### Using Vcpkg

-The following VCPKG packages are required to build this library:
+The following packages must be installed:

 * fmt
 * glad